 Workflow coordination is key in construction

 Asked how BIM improved the project flow, Grant Guerrieri, Senior Project Manager for Clark Pacific explains, “One of the largest challenges for pre-manufacturing is the logistical considerations.
 It starts with managing sub-components, the sub-assemblies, and then individual cast units.
-We sometimes take for granted how complex material logistics can become, but Tekla [software and other Trimble solutions] help simplify these workflows so we can focus on the more value-add items for the client.”
+We sometimes take for granted how complex material logistics can become, but Tekla Structures and other Trimble solutions help simplify these workflows so we can focus on the more value-add items for the client.”

 This coordination meant aligning efforts across a number of teams, including Structural Engineer of Record John A. Martin and Associates, Architect Korth Sunseri Hagey, General Contractor Vance Brown, and Detailer Support Pinnacle Infotek.
 This necessary harmonization of teams was achieved by using Tekla’s BIM technology.

 To minimize miscommunication across contractors, changes flowed between the multiple software tools to meet BIM requirements from the main structural engineer.
 In addition, BIM data was leveraged for downstream processes as it drove a more accurate and timelier resource planning process.

 In construction, innovative tools are vital for success

 Clark Pacific’s offsite fabrication process was made even more efficient using BIM information, as rebar production quantities were directly taken to the rebar fabrication solution for mass production.

 The Clark Pacific team also aggressively piloted new technologies enabled by Trimble Connect, including sharing IFC’s for individual elements via tablet rather than paper.
 This made it possible to share and render a more detailed 3D view of the plans than would be possible with traditional paper plans – especially important given the information-dense requirements of this project.